archivesunleashed/aut-docs/Using-the-Archives-Unleashed-Toolkit-with-PySpark.md

 If for some reason you are missing dependencies, install them with `conda install` or `pip install`.

-You will also need a couple AUT release files:
+Next, you will need to download the following AUT release files:

 - [`aut-0.18.0-fatjar.jar`](https://github.com/archivesunleashed/aut/releases/download/aut-0.18.0/aut-0.18.0-fatjar.jar)
 - [`aut.zip`](https://github.com/archivesunleashed/aut/releases/download/aut-0.18.0/aut.zip)